Key Takeaways

 AI technology’s impact on sales velocity

-You’ve refined your team’s particular sales velocity equation, tailored to your business model.
+You’ve refined your team’s particular deal velocity equation, tailored to your business model.
 You’ve assessed your conversion rate and landed on the ideal number of opportunities reps must engage in a given period to close more deals.

 Now, you just need to ensure you have the right go-to-market technology ecosystem in place—notably, one with the best AI sales tools that leverage real-time, accurate data sets—to make increasing sales velocity consistently a reality.